sap-tutorials/Tutorials/tutorials/sapui5-fiori-cf-data-visualization/sapui5-fiori-cf-data-visualization.md

 ### Implement a popover

-You might have noticed that you can hover over the single data points of the line chart and click them, but nothing happens yet.
+You might have noticed that you can click on single data points of the line chart, but nothing happens (yet).
 Insert the below `onAfterRendering` method into the `myui5app/webapp/controller/Sales.controller.js` file to connect the `VizFrame` with the popover, which is already defined in the `myui5app/webapp/view/Sales.view.xml` (step 3).

 ```javascript [14-18]
 sap.ui.define([